 Day 2 – Dhanaulti & Surkanda Devi

-You can also visit Surkanda Devi temple in Dhanaulti which is devoted to the Goddess Parvati.
-The visit to the temple involves a trek of 1.5 km from Kaddukhal village in Dhanaulti.
-After exploring the whole day in Dhanaulti, you can return back to Mussoorie by evening.
+From Dhanaulti, you can also visit Surkanda Devi temple, dedicated to Goddess Parvati.
+The temple involves a 1.5 km trek from Kaddukhal village.
+Head back to Mussoorie by evening once you’ve explored both.

 Day 3 – Departure